-(Note 1) As of June 30, 2023
+(Note 1) As of May 31, 2024 (Note 2) As of June 30, 2024

 VIEW NPR'S ESG DATASHEET $\rightarrow$

 INTEGRATION OF ENVIRONMENTAL ASPECTS IN INVESTING

 Strategically Focus on Green Building

 As a member of the Prologis Group, NPR has been strategically engaged in investing in and managing high-quality, energy-efficient modern logistics facilities that are sustainable and help protect the global environment.
 In NPR's investing in new facilities, we ensure the facilities have Green Building Certifications, which requires concrete environmental benefits and high-level energy efficiency.